Spain, Portugal draw 0-0 in front of nearly 15,000 in Madrid

 There had been smaller crowds at other events and matches across Spain, including the Madrid Open tennis tournament in May.
 No more than 5,000 fans had been allowed at some Spanish league soccer matches at the end of the season in regions where the pandemic was more under control.

-The last time fans were allowed at Atl tico Madrid's Wanda Metropolitano was in a Spanish league match in March 2020.
+The last time fans were allowed at Atletico Madrid's Wanda Metropolitano was in a Spanish league match in March 2020.

 Spain has been one of the hardest-hit countries by the pandemic, and its vaccination campaign only recently has picked up pace.